 How to get from Stromboli to Catania Airport

-There are 4 daily hydrofoils that travel from Stromboli to Milazzo.
+There are several daily hydrofoils that travel from Stromboli to Milazzo.
 The first one departs at 7:15 am, and the last one at 5:30 pm.
-Get tickets online at Liberty Lines.
+Get tickets online here.

 Once in Milazzo, you have several options to get to Catania Airport.
 The overall trip from Stromboli to Catania airport takes around 4 hours and 30 minutes.
 I recommend giving yourself 6 hours or more to make it to the airport on public transportation.